Do you want to find the philosophical in your topics?

 How to book

-Your whole school day can be filled with curriculum clinics and philosophical assemblies.
-We just need half an hour for lunch and a resupply of tea!
+Your whole school day can be filled with curriculum clinics and more We just need half an hour for lunch and a resupply of tea!

 To find out more about how we can work with you, fill in the contact form below or email firstname.lastname@example.org